 "For five minutes."

-Rory smirks and punches him playfully in the arm.
-"It has not been that long."
-Dean lifts his arm and shows Rory the time on his watch.
+Rory smirks.
+"It's not been that long."
+Dean lefts his arm and shows Rory the time on his watch.
 "Oh, sorry."

 "Rory, stop it.
 You want to keep looking.
 I know you."